Vietnam.vn - Nền tảng quảng bá Việt Nam

 Energy commodity markets weaken.
 Source: MXV

-A cautious mood prevailed in energy markets as investors assessed sanctions from the European Union on Russian crude.
+A cautious mood prevailed in energy markets as investors assessed sanctions from the European Union on Russian crude oil.

 At the end of the trading session, Brent oil price continued to decrease slightly by about 0.1%, falling to 69.21 USD/barrel; while WTI oil price also recorded a decrease of about 0.21%, stopping at 67.2 USD/barrel.

-In addition, pressure on oil prices continued to increase as many OPEC+ countries, especially Saudi Arabia - the world's largest oil exporter - simultaneously increased supply.
+In addition, pressure on oil prices continues to increase as many OPEC+ countries, especially Saudi Arabia - the world's largest oil exporter - simultaneously increase supply.

-Saudi Arabia’s crude oil exports rose to 6.19 million barrels per day in May, the highest in three months, while production and supplies to domestic refineries also increased compared to the previous month, according to the latest report.
+Saudi Arabia’s crude oil exports rose to 6.19 million barrels per day in May, the highest in three months, according to the latest report.
+At the same time, production and oil supplies to domestic refineries also increased compared to the previous month.

 platinum-commodity-market-21.7.png